 White fillings are not only limited to new dental repairs, older restorations may also be replaced.
 These esthetic materials will help give your smile a new lease on life.

 -Aesthetics – the shade/ color of the composite fillings can be closely matched to the color of existing teeth.
 Composites are particularly well suited for use in front teeth or visible parts of teeth.

--Bonding to tooth structure – composite filling micro-mechanically bond to tooth structure, providing future support.
+-Bonding to tooth structure – composite filling micro-mechanically bonds to the tooth structure, providing future support.

 -Versatility – in addition to use as a filling material for decay, composite fillings can also be used to repair chipped, broken, or worn teeth

--Tooth- sparing preparation – sometimes less tooth structure needs to be removed compared with amalgam fillings when removing decay and preparing for the filling.
+-Tooth- Tooth-sparing preparation – sometimes less tooth structure needs to be removed compared with amalgam fillings when removing decay and preparing for the filling.

--Lack of durability – composite filling wear out sooner than amalgam fillings.
+-Lack of durability – composite filling wears out sooner than amalgam fillings.

 -Increased chair time- these fillings can take up to 20 minutes longer than amalgam fillings to place.